exakat/exakat-docs/Reference/Rules/Classes/IsaMagicProperty.rst

 Is A Magic Property
 +++++++++++++++++++

   Mark properties usage when they are actually a magic call.

+There is no direct mention of it in the syntax, it has to be checked with the definitions of the class.

 .. code-block:: php